phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

             }
 	    };

-## Update the Routing

-In this step you will change the routing of the app to display the _Search_ page instead of the _Home_ page.

-1. Open `~src/routes.js` and replace all instances of _Home_ with _Search_, for example:

-	    import Search from './components/pages/Search';
-	    import About from './components/pages/About';
-	    ...

-	    {
-	        path: '/',
-	        component: Search
-	    },
-	    {
-	        path: '/about/',
-	        component: About
-	    },
-	    ...

-2. If you remember from the initial project, there is a side menu with links to different pages.
-This menu has list items that map to a path in the routes.js modified above, however the title value still says **Home**.

-    Open `~src/components/LeftPanel.vue` and change the following list-item title from **Home** to **Search**:

-	    <f7-list-item
-	        link="/"
-	        title="Search"
-	        link-view="#main-view"
-	        link-reload
-	        link-close-panel
-	    />

 ## Run it!
 Take a moment to stop and run the app now to make sure everything works so far as expected.
 You should see the new Search page but when you try to submit the search form it will not do anything at this point since you haven't put anything in the `onSubmit` handler yet.